Escape the Not Secure Label: Switch to HTTPS

 HTTP doesn’t encrypt your data, making it more vulnerable to attacks.
-This is what makes the S so significant.
-By being secure, data that third party acquired wouldn’t be of any use to them.
-This is because your encrypted data requires a decryption key to be unlocked, accessed, and read.
+This is what makes the S in HTTPS so significant.
+By being secure, third parties wouldn’t be able to use the data they acquire.
+This is mainly because unlocking, accessing, or reading the encrypted data will require a decryption key.

 Let’s cite an instance where this could be particularly useful.
 Recall a time when you’ve connected to a public (and most likely unencrypted) Wi-fi network and asked yourself: Am I safe?
 Now, you have one extra security layer to counter a hacker’s most commonly used techniques.
 Namely: fake hotspots, man-in-the-middle attacks, malware, and sniffing.

 Any user who inputs data into an HTTP page will be notified that the site is Not Secure.
 This notification will appear through a label in the address bar.
 This includes Incognito mode.
 This is Google’s explicit warning that if you input your data into this non-secure website, you increase the chances of your data being compromised.
 Even during this time it was essential that website owners consider transitioning from HTTP to HTTPS.

 Chrome 68’s Release